Software Developer

 Location: Ludlow (2 days on site initially)

-This role offers the opportunity to work in a collaborative environment where engineers have influence over technical decisions and delivery approaches and are encoraged to innovate using modern technologies like AI.
+This role offers the opportunity to work in a collaborative environment where engineers have influence over technical decisions and delivery approaches and are encoraged to innovate using modern technologies.
 It’s well suited to a developer looking to take the next step in their career within a growing business that values initiative, contribution, and shared success.

 Experience needed: